Palmetto Tree – State Tree, South Carolina

 Facts about the Palmetto Tree

 The trunks of palmetto trees (Sabal palmetto) are not comprised of wood but a fibrous material that allows the tree to bend in the strong winds common to the South Carolina coast.
 They also tolerate salt spray and sandy soil, and their abundance along the maritime strand made the trees the logical material for the Revolutionary War soldiers to use in building their citadel.
-The hardy palmetto tree can even withstand unusual conditions, such as ice and snow.
-The above image was captured during a rare snowfall in the Dillon County town of Latta in 2010.

 Over the years the palmetto tree has become an iconic image in South Carolina culture.
 Interpretations of the tree appear on clothing, jewelry, in art, and even on bumper stickers.
 For example, in the beautiful painting above, artist Chuck Morris captures the view of distant docks on Shem Creek through the fronds of a palmetto.
 Also, in the picture below, photographer Larry Gleason memorializes an Edisto Beach palmetto that no longer stands.